Hamid Ghandehari: Career at the University of Utah

 Ghandehari founded the Utah Center for Nanomedicine in 2008 and is a founding co-director of the Nano Institute of Utah.
 The Nano Institute of Utah aims to be a space for researchers from many disciplines to collaborate in order to advance the fields of nanoscience and nanotechnology in many applications.

 Ghandehari teaches courses in Nanomedicine and Current Research in Bioengineering, and is a lecturer in Foundations of Pharmaceutics.

 One research focus of the Ghandehari lab is the use of recombinant DNA technology for synthesizing protein-based polymers and the use of these polymers in drug and gene delivery applications.
 One specific polymer of interest is silk-elastin-like protein polymers (SELPs).
 Genetic engineering techniques can be used to create precise modifications to SELPs in order to control the SELPs properties.
-SELPs has have been researched as a hydrogel for delivery of DNA plasmids, with the amount of DNA plasmid delivery being dependent on the properties of the SELP and the DNA plasmid.
+SELPs have been researched as a hydrogel for delivery of DNA plasmids, with the amount of DNA plasmid delivery being dependent on the properties of the SELP and the DNA plasmid.
 The Ghandehari lab has also investigated SELPs in combination with glycosaminoglycans as a treatment for radiation-induced proctitis.

 Another research focus is on water-soluble N-(2-hydroxypropyl)methacrylamide polymers.
 One application of these materials is using high intensity focused ultrasound to increase the accumulation and retention of drugs targeting prostate tumors in combination with polymer therapeutics.
 The hyperthermia caused by ultrasound upregulates heat-shock glucose-regulated (HS-glucose) protein on the surface of the cells.
 N-(2-Hydroxypropyl) methacrylamide copolymer was conjugated with peptide targeting HS-glucose to deliver doxatel to the sites that have been exposed to ultrasound.
 This combination shows improved efficacy when treated with prostate xenografts.